Implementing fallback write routing during network partitions

 # check_same_thread=False: the connection is shared across the ingest

-# thread and the background flush thread (guarded by self.lock).
+# thread and the background drain thread (guarded by self.lock).

 self.db_conn = sqlite3.connect(db_path, timeout=10.0, check_same_thread=False)